Counselor Education: Doctor of Philosophy (Ph.D.)

 Applicants to the program must meet these requirements:

-- Hold a completed a master's degree in counseling.
+- Hold a completed a master's degree in counseling or related degree program.
 Preference will be for applicants who are graduates of CACREP accredited programs.

 - Complete a Graduate School application online which includes official transcripts, and GRE scores (less than five years old with verbal, quantitative, and writing component sub-scores)